adelanv/3d-dava/README.md

 In the new environment, manually install the following packages: open3d, matplotlib, scikit-learn, scipy, pandas.

-4. Verify environment creation by entering (and checking if 3d-dava is listed):
+4. Verify environment creation by entering the line below.
+3d-dava should be listed:

     conda env list

 5. Activate environment by entering:

-    conda activate 3ddava
+    conda activate 3d-dava

-6. While the ProjectClouds directory, run the following script to install 3D-DaVa package:
+6. Whilst in the ProjectClouds directory, run the following to install 3D-DaVa package:

     python3 -m pip install .